MicrosoftDocs/customer-insights/ci-docs/enrichment-hub.md

 ## Manage existing enrichments

 Go to **Data** > **Enrichment**.
-On the **My enrichments** tab, you can see the enrichments you've configured and edit their properties.
-You can also create [segments](segments.md) or [measures](measures.md) from enrichments.
+On the **My enrichments** tab, view the configured enrichments, their status, number of enriched customers, and the last time the data was refreshed.
+You can sort the list of enrichments by any column or use the search box to find the enrichment you want to manage.

-Select the enrichment to see the available options.
-You can also select the vertical ellipsis (&vellip;) on a list item to see the options.
-If you configured several enrichments, you can use the search box to find it quickly.
+Select the enrichment to view available actions.

 :::image type="content" source="media/enrichment-hub-options-run.png" alt-text="Options to manage enrichments in the list of enrichments.":::

 - **View** enrichment details with the number of enriched customer profiles.
 - **Edit** the enrichment configuration.
 - **Run** the enrichment to update customer profiles with the latest data.
+Run multiple enrichments at once by selecting them in the list.
 - **Deactivate** an existing enrichment to stop it from refreshing automatically with every scheduled refresh.
 Data from the last successful refresh will continue to be available. **Activate** an inactive enrichment to restart automatic refreshing with every scheduled refresh.
 - **Delete** the enrichment.

-Run or deactivate multiple enrichments at once by selecting them in the list.
-View and edit options aren't available as bulk action.
-They only work for one enrichment at a time.
+You can also create [segments](segments.md) or [measures](measures.md) from enrichments.

 ## Run or refresh enrichments